paleobyleo/PaleobyLeoRecipes/GITHUB_RELEASE_GUIDE.md

 - OCR scanning for recipe images
 - Dark mode support
 - Recipe categorization and favorites
+- AdMob integration for monetization - Added banner and interstitial ads

+## AdMob Integration
+This release includes AdMob integration with the following ad placements:
+- Banner ads at the bottom of the main screen
+- Interstitial ads when saving recipes
+- Interstitial ads when exporting recipes

 ## Installation
 To install this release: